realtaonline/PubNote/README.md

 If you are not a GitHub user and you can live without Mac drag-and-drop, you can also download \<PubNote> as a ZIP file by clicking the green **\<> Code** button on the [GitHub repository page](https://github.com/realtaonline/PubNote) and choosing **Download ZIP**.
 Again, no build step is required, though Mac drag-and-drop won't work.
 Windows drag-and-drop should work as expected, though some users report problems after installing the ZIP on a networked drive.

+Please see the [wiki tab above](https://github.com/realtaonline/PubNote/wiki) for these instructions, more information, and frequently-asked questions.

+Please see the [discussions tab above](https://github.com/realtaonline/PubNote/discussions) for open discussions and infrequently-asked questions.

 ---

 ## Executive background